 Reducing Veterinary Costs

-Many veterinary practices offer health plans or wellness packages that bundle routine treatments like vaccinations, flea and worm treatments, and health checks into a monthly payment.
-These plans typically cost between 10 and 25 pounds per month and can save you 20 to 30 percent compared to paying for each treatment individually.
-They also spread the cost, making budgeting easier.
+Most practices now offer health plans that bundle vaccinations, flea and worm treatments, and health checks into a monthly direct debit of 10 to 25 pounds.
+You save 20 to 30 percent compared to paying each time, and it makes budgeting dead simple.

 DIY Grooming